mcgill-cpslab/spiral/CONTRIBUTING.md

 ### Write Documentation

-nineturn could always use more documentation, whether as part of the official nineturn docs, in docstrings, or even on the web in blog posts, articles, and such.
+spirograph could always use more documentation, whether as part of the official spirograph docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback